iDevices' Alexa-powered smart light switch finally goes on sale

 The device includes a motion sensor and ambient light sensors, and although these functionalities aren't available yet they should be enabled in a future over-the-air update.

 Instinct is hub-free and compatible with iOS and Android devices.
-It's available now on Amazon for $99.95.
+It's available via the company's web store and also Amazon for $99.95.